 What: Donate your pre-loved clothes.
 Whether they’re worn, torn or completely out of style, they’re worthy of being donated to this initiative.
 Simply drop them off at the nearest outlet – and you’ll receive a 15% off voucher for each bag donated (max of 2 vouchers daily).

 H&M, various locations.

 Give household goods to help migrant workers living in shelters

 Where: The Humanitarian Organisation of Migrant Economics (HOME) is an anti-trafficking body that aims to celebrate and protect a migrant worker’s dignity and rights.
-With about 1.2 million migrant workers in Singapore, HOME has helped countless migrants, some of whom have been victims of human trafficking or forced labour.
+With about 1.2 million migrant workers in Singapore, HOME has helped countless migrants, some of whom are survivors of human trafficking or forced labour.
 HOME also provides shelter, health screenings and a variety of vocational courses through HOME Academy.